twr14152/go2run/ssh_client/README.md

-The goal of this repo is to allow the user to create configuration/ validation files that will go out to the appropriate device and issue the appropriate commands.
-Device authentication distinction is done by using if-else logic to make sure the appropiate device are logged into.
+The goal of this SSH script is to use host and cmd files to change and validate device configuration.

+In the code you will need to update your login creditenials for your environment.
+Most environments will be using tacacs or some other standard means of authentication.

+The code as currently written for simple username and password for all devices.

+In the example I provided below I needed to use multiple usernames and passwords to log into the devices.
+That was accomplished using if/else logic.
+You can reference go2run/misc/ to code logic.

 The file naming convention is used to determined how the device is configured.

 The main file main.go uses a hostfile to determine which devices to log into.